-• Students suspected to have dyslexia and related disorders should be referred for an initial evaluation for special education and related services in accordance with TEA's The Dyslexia Handbook (2021 Update).4
+• Students suspected to have dyslexia and related disorders should be referred for an initial evaluation for special education and related services in accordance with TEA's The Dyslexia Handbook (2021 Update) and the Texas Education Agency's "FAQs: Dyslexia Evaluation, Identification and Instruction-House Bill 3928".

-PRACTICE GUIDE-If the results of reading instruments administered by general education teachers (to students in kindergarten through 2nd Grade) indicate a risk for dyslexia or other reading difficulties, the results may be shared with the student's evaluation team for referral consideration.8
+PRACTICE GUIDE-If the results of reading instruments administered by general education teachers (to students in kindergarten through 2nd Grade) indicate a risk for dyslexia or other reading difficulties, the results may be shared with the student's evaluation team for referral consideration.